 Q. Am I at a disadvantage if I am studying a non-law degree?

 A. No. Approximately 60% of our trainee intakes year on year have studied a non-law degree.
 Often, these candidates can bring a different perspective and interesting skills which can be applied to legal work.
 Just make sure you can give genuine reasons as to why you want a career in law.

 A. Approximately 30%.
 We review every application on its own merit and recognize valuable experience and academics at any stage.

 A. Throughout the training contract and particularly in the second year, trainees begin the process by discussing their areas of interest with the Training Principal, who, alongside the Graduate Recruitment team, will support each trainee through the process.
 We endeavour to retain as many trainees as we possibly can each year and work closely with our practice area leaders.

-A. Please come and meet us at one of our Events/Question Times at your University, our London office or virtually.
+A. Please come and meet us at one of our Events/Open Days at your University, our London office or virtually.
 We do not offer work placement opportunities or insight days to students in their early years at University.